Skip to content

 The success of the Hooksett Welcome Centers and Common Man Roadside model led to the construction of smaller versions, called Common Man Roadside Market & Deli, in Plymouth in 2019, Manchester in 2020, Epsom in 2023, and Portsmouth, slated for a 2024 opening.
 These locations offer Irving fuel pumps and a welcoming stop that serves up fresh food, fast – an uncommon twist on the everyday convenience store and gas station.
 The Roadside arm of our family also opened a cafe and dine-in restaurant in Manchester’s Millyard in partnership with Tru Hotel in 2022.

 With a continued eye on revitalizing downtown Plymouth, The Common Man transformed a defunct storefront on Main Street into New Berry’s on the Common in March 2022.
 New Berry’s is a gift shop featuring local art, hand-crafted goods from local makers, vintage finds, and more.
 It’s a modern revival of an old Main Street favorite, J.J.
 Newberry’s department store, popular in the 1940’s-70’s.
 In 2024, a throwback to the traditional department store lunch counter was opened inside.
-JJ’s Breakfast & Lunch Counter serves breakfast all day and lunch daily.
+JJ’s Breakfast & Lunch Counter serves breakfast and lunch daily.

 While the Common Man family has grown in physical locations over the years, so too has its commitment to local communities by inspiring all of its STARS to live the mantra of “Doing Well by Doing Good.”
 Each location is charged with holding community fundraisers, and employees are given paid time off to volunteer with non-profit organizations that are important to them.
 Over the more than five decades of being a hospitality leader in New Hampshire, the Common Man family has donated hundreds of hours of sweat equity and thousands of dollars in sponsorships, food, and in-kind donations to local, national, and international organizations.
+Alex has personally traveled across the United Stataes and the world to assist in recovery efforts from natural disasters including hurricanes, earthquakes, and tornadoes.
+Alex, along with local friends and volunteers, formed Common Man for Ukraine in 2022 after Russia invaded the country.
+Their mission is to assist families and children who are victims of the war, including delivering humanitarian aid and providing counseling retreats for children who have lost their fathers in the war.

 The Common Man is an award-winning company and has been recognized on both a local and national level.
-We have consistently received the annual NH Restaurant Neighbor Award for our charitable work, and in 2010 we received The Cornerstone Humanitarian Award from the National Restaurant Association.
+We have consistently received the annual NH Restaurant Neighbor Award for our charitable work, and in 2010, we received The Cornerstone Humanitarian Award from the National Restaurant Association.
 Other awards over the years have included Business of the Decade from Business New Hampshire Magazine, Business of the Year from the New Hampshire Department of Resources and Economic Development, and Best Company to Work for in the Food Service Industry by The Griffin Report.
 We’ve repeatedly ranked among the Top 100 Private Companies in New Hampshire in Business NH Magazine, who also named us NH’s Hospitality Employer of the Decade.
-Our guests consistently vote us as the best in our state in polls from New Hampshire Magazine, NH Business Review, Hippo Press and the New Hampshire Union Leader.
+Our guests consistently vote us as the best in our state in polls from New Hampshire Magazine, NH Business Review, Hippo Press, and the New Hampshire Union Leader.

 Alex Ray